 About the Bureau's climate model: ACCESS–S

 The atmosphere and land model components of ACCESS–S operate at an approximate resolution of 60 km in the Australian region.
-At this resolution, the model is able to represent the markedly different climates of the Great Dividing Range and the eastern seaboard in Australia's east.
-Coarser resolution models, like the Bureau's previous dynamical model (POAMA – Predictive Ocean Atmosphere Model for Australia), aren't able to capture these differences as well.
+At this resolution, the model can represent the markedly different climates of the Great Dividing Range and the eastern seaboard in Australia's east.

 The ocean model component of ACCESS–S operates at an approximate resolution of 25 km in the Australian region.
 At this resolution, the model can resolve small-scale currents and eddies.